-All About Those Clicks: Tools to Analyze Your Web Traffic14 min read
+All About Those Clicks: Tools to Analyze Your Web Traffic9 min read

 Analyzing your web traffic and user activity is one of the most powerful tactics for maintaining healthy SEO and publishing effective original content.
 Without a doubt, this should be a part of your overall digital strategy.
-At its most basic level, website traffic looks at the number of people visiting your site.
+At its most basic level, analyzing your website traffic helps you understand the number and characteristics of people visiting your website.
 In a broader sense, analyzing your site’s traffic is a key part of connecting you to your audience.

 Website analysis provides you with multiple levels of data about your users’ habits and trends.
 You can learn:

-- What other sites and search engines are sending traffic your way.
+- What other sites and search engines are sending traffic to you.

 - What keywords bring in the most visitors.